ShaneTheAnalyst/ShaneTheAnalyst/README.md

  💬 Ask me about **Python, SQL, AWS Cloud Services, Matillion, Snowflake or anything [here](https://github.com/ShaneTheAnalyst/ShaneTheAnalyst/issues)**

  ⚡ Fun facts about South Africa. **South Africa is the largest producer of macadamia nuts in the world.
-South Africa is the only country in the entire world where a street has produced two Nobel Prize winners in history**
+South Africa is the only country in the entire world where a street has produced two Nobel Prize winners in history.

  </div>